sersoft-gmbh/swift-coverage-action/README.md

 ### `format`

 The format to write the coverage files in.
-Can be 'txt' or 'lcov'.<br/>
+Can be 'lcov' or 'txt'.<br/>
 Default: `lcov`

 ### `target-name-filter`